 People often ask me why their concentration is not improving, even though they are trying to improve it.
 They also ask me why they have to fight with distracting thoughts when they practice a concentration exercise.

-Here is an excerpt from an email I received from one of the readers, asking these questions:
+Here is an excerpt from an email I received from one of the readers asking these questions:

-“I have been reading your book on how to focus the mind, and I have been practicing the exercises for some time, but I haven’t noticed improvement in my ability to concentrate. ”
+“I have been reading your book on how to focus the mind, and I have been practicing the exercises for some time, but I haven’t noticed an improvement in my ability to concentrate. ”

-“In addition, each time I do try to concentrate and ignore the other distracting thoughts in my mind it gets harder for me to ignore them to the point in which I simply can’t focus on what I’m doing at the moment.”
+“In addition, each time I try to concentrate and ignore the other distracting thoughts in my mind, it gets harder for me to ignore them to the point in which I simply can’t focus on what I’m doing at the moment.”

 “I would appreciate it if you could provide me with additional advice and guidance on how to deal with my present situation.”

 If your concentration is not improving, despite your efforts to improve it, there must be something that you are not doing right.

 A few Reasons Why Your Concentration Skills are Not Improving

 Some of the reasons for lack of progress could be:

 - You are moving from one exercise to another without mastering them first.